eProsima/vulcanexus/docs/rst/enhancements/keys/topic-keys.rst

 In addition, the use of topic instances report numerous advantages, including:

 * Efficient middleware infrastructure, data distribution and resource utilization as the number of entities are dramatically reduced.
-* A better history management, meaning that cached updates are managed in a more permorfant way for determined Quality of Service parameters.
+* A better history management, meaning that cached updates are managed in a more performant way for determined Quality of Service parameters.

 These benefits are further detailed in the :ref:`benefits_of_topic_keys` section.